-I have read the Wallkill Central School District Athlet handbook.
-I hereby pledge to follow the intent of this ic Handbook and fully understand the content within the handbook.
+I have read the Wallkill Central School District Athletic Handbook and fully understand the content within handbook.
+I hereby pledge to follow the intent of this handbook.

 Signature of Student-Athlete Date

-I have read and agree to the Wallkill Central School D Department by emphasizing to my son/daughter that to penalties that come with non-compliance.
-District Athletic Handbook.
-I will support the Athletic hey adhere to the handbook and I support/understand the
+I have read and agree to the Wallkill Central School Dis Department by emphasizing to my son/daughter that the penalties that come with non-compliance.

 Signature of Parent/Guardian Date

 Sport Season